Contemporary World from the perspective of 20th Century East Asia History

 Asia today, and East Asia in particular, enjoys relatively peaceful international relations and economic prosperity.
 The region has a great diversity of political systems and relatively few failed states.
 In any attempt to analyze these two features by examining 20th century Asian history, nation-building and international relations become important concepts.
 The comparative absence of failed states in Asia suggests that the state-building process in East Asia, including countries with a colonial past, has proceeded relatively smoothly.

-This symposium will discuss the historical development of East Asian countries from the perspective of interactions among the state, society and markets, in the context of dynamically changing international relations.
+This symposium discussed the historical development of East Asian countries from the perspective of interactions among the state, society and markets, in the context of dynamically changing international relations.

 2. Symposium outline